spcuff/Data-Viz/README.md

 ## Data Visualization Assignments
 ### OECD Data - General Government Debt
+This collection of data visualizations explores time series data collected by the Organization for Economic Cooperation and Development (OECD).
+We explore the growth and decline of general goverment debt ratios as a percentage of debt to GDP in OECD counties.
+The first visualization presented below was developed by the OECD to represent comparative debt ratio data from 2017.
+The second and third visualizations were adepted to show comparative changes over time from the years 2015 to 2018.
+The former visualization utilizes a beeswarm graph, while the latter is a horizon graph.

+There are a number of

 #### Bar Graphs
 <iframe src="https://data.oecd.org/chart/5FJi" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/5FJi" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2015</a></iframe>